oyoclass/python3-doc/doc/extralibs/pygame.md

 pygame.examples.aliens.main()
 ```

-You will get a game window open to the right of your code, you can use the left and right arrow keys to move, and space to shoot:
+You will get a game window open to the right of your code.
+You can use the left and right arrow keys to move and space to shoot:

 <img src="../../assets/img/pygame-aliens-demo.png">